maxholli/restapi_MEC/README.md

 ![alt text](./Figures/MEC_er_diagram.png "mec db er diagram")

+The UE, Server, and Subscription all get there own entities.
+This is so we can add attributes if need.
+For example, the server might be more than just an IP address.

 With the api you can add/delete/modify UEs, Subscriptions and so on...

 Try out the: